How to Make Lobster Rolls at Home, Wherever You Are

 It’s the perfect time to make lobster rolls at home.
 And we have all the tips you need from a seasoned Maine lobsterman.

 Growing up on the coast of Maine, no summer was complete without a lobster roll featuring plenty of claw meat lightly coated in mayonnaise and nestled in a golden toasted bun.
-I had more than my fair share of lobster this year, but as the summer of canceled travel plans winds down, you may feel robbed of your own coastal seafood experience.
+I had more than my fair share of lobster this year, but if you happen to live far away from the sea, you may feel robbed of your own coastal seafood experience.

 Luckily, it’s not too late.
 Many people equate lobster with summer, but Chris Welch, a lobsterman whose family has been fishing the gulf of Maine for generations, said this is a common misconception.
-The best time to eat lobster is actually right now when lobsters have a brand new shell.
+The best time to eat lobster is actually at the end of summer when lobsters have a brand new shell, and the early summer months are when you can get your first taste of this seafood delicacy.

 “Maine new-shell lobster is really a delicacy,” he said.
 “It’s probably the most tender and sweetest lobster that you're going to find anywhere.”